greganswer/himama_coding_challenge/README.md

 ### 1. How did you approach this challenge?

 1. Functionality first, design later.
 I want to make sure it works before I make it look good.
-1. Write user stories to make sure I understand the behavior of the system
+2. Write user stories to make sure I understand the behavior of the system
-1. Create a data model for the `User` and `ClockEvent` models
+3. Create a data model for the `User` and `ClockEvent` models

 ### 2. What schema design did you choose and why?

+I wanted each Clock Event to have a pair of `clock_in_at` and `clock_out_at` timestamps so that it would be easy to reconcile later for accounting purposes.
+I also designed the UI and the API to warn a user if they are trying to clock in a second time.
+This in case they forgot to log out earlier.
+They can clock in a second time if they confirm.
+This way they can clock in for this session and then they can notify the system admin that they have a Clock Event that has not been clocked out.

+This system is also designed to only clock out the previous Clock Event.
+This way the user cannot clock in on Monday, forget to clock out, Clock in again on Tuesday, then try to clock out for Monday, giving them over 24 hours in one shift.

+For the user model I decided to use a unique email address for authentication.
+This way 2 people named Jane Doe can use the system without error.

 **User:**